Decaying warm dark matter revisited: Introduction

-Decaying dark matter models can be broadly classified by the nature of the decaying particle (cold, or warm/hot dark matter) and the decay products (visible, massive or massless).
+Decaying dark matter models can be broadly classified by the nature of the decaying particle (cold or warm/hot dark matter) and the decay products (visible, massive or massless).
 Decays into visible decay products are strongly constrained by CMB observations~\cite{poulin2016ii, yuksel2007, zhang2007}, and arguably the most studied model is that of decaying cold dark matter (DCDM) with invisible radiation as decay products.
 Although studies of the latter originated several decades ago (e.g.~\cite{scherrer1985, scherrer1988i, scherrer1988ii}), analyses including the full solutions of the perturbed Boltzmann equations first arrived in the last ten years with references~\cite{audren2014},~\cite{poulin2016} and~\cite{nygaard2020, Alvi:2022aam}, who used the 2013, 2015 and 2018 data releases of Planck, respectively, to constrain the parameters of a DCDM model with invisible radiation (\emph{dark radiation}) as decay products.
-The strongest result, obtained in the latter, shows an alleviation of the Hubble tension by about 1$\sigma$, and several other studies of cold dark matter decaying to invisible radiation agree on the ability to reduce the tension~\cite{berezhiani2015, bringmann2018, pandey2019, chen2020}.
+The strongest short-lived result, obtained by reference~\cite{nygaard2020}, shows an alleviation of the Hubble tension by about 1$\sigma$, and several other studies of cold dark matter decaying to invisible radiation agree on the ability to reduce the tension~\cite{berezhiani2015, bringmann2018, pandey2019, chen2020}.
 Cold dark matter decaying to massive products has also seen considerable effort, with notable progress in the works~\cite{blackadder2014, blackadder2016}, the formalism of which became convention in the later works of references~\cite{vattis2019, clark2020, haridasu2020}, until the recent references~\cite{abellan2021i, abellan2022} adopted a formalism more closely resembling that used in the massless decay product literature and concluded that decays with massive final states can alleviate the $S_8$ tension down to $1.3\sigma$\footnote{However, this is including a prior on $S_8$ from the local measurements, and noting that Bayesian model selection still favours $\Lambda$CDM.}.
+Currently, the strongest model parameter bounds on cold decaying model parameters are derived using the effective field theory of large scale structure~\cite{Simon:2022ftd}.

 Decaying dark matter models are often grouped into those that decay at late times (i.e. well after recombination) and at early times (i.e. prior to recombination).
 Reference~\cite{Anchordoqui2020} argue that early time decays cannot alleviate the Hubble tension because they reduce power in the small-scale CMB damping tail, which is well constrained by data.
 On the other hand,~\cite{clark2020, abellan2021i} argue that late-decaying cold dark matter fails to alleviate the Hubble tension, especially if both BAO and SNIa data is included.
 Furthermore, several findings agree that the tensions cannot be solved simultaneously by only altering early or late time dynamics~\cite{pandey2019, nygaard2020, abellan2021i}, and the decaying cold dark matter models must be supplemented by additional extensions if they are to satisfactorily address both tensions (e.g.~\cite{clark2022}).
 A non-cold decaying species evades this roadblock, at least in principle, since it introduces \emph{both} early and late time changes to $\Lambda$CDM.
 Indeed, the early expansion history is altered due to the species being relativistic during radiation domination at early times, in contrast to the usual decaying cold dark matter models, and the late time history is altered through the decay.